 #6: Sleeping on a train is magically relaxing

 We have slept in cars, on planes, and on cruise ships, but sleeping on a train was something special.
 The sound of the cars traveling over metal tracks coupled with the relaxing movement of the train rocked us to sleep in under five minutes each night.
 The motion was perfect enough to feel completely relaxed without feeling anxious about constant movement.
+For an even more restful night, don’t forget to bring your sleep mask and earplugs for maximum comfort!
 Traveling by train across Canada made for some super restful nights!

 #7: Not stepping foot outside the train for days on end is not a problem